pypackaging-native/pypackaging-native/docs/background/compilation_concepts.md

 If a program is instrumented (compiled with tracking capabilities) to profile common usage patterns, it is possible to optimize the layout of the final artifact to ensure that hot paths get preferred in branch prediction.
-This is generally out of scope for python packaging, because it is too involved.
+This is generally out of scope for Python packaging, because it is too involved.
 However, CPython release builds [make use](https://github.com/python/cpython/blob/main/README.rst#profile-guided-optimization) of it.

 ### Binary Optimization and Layout Tool (BOLT)

-Further optimization of the produced binary artefacts can be achieved by arranging their layout to avoid cache misses under profiled behavior.
+Further optimization of the produced binary artifacts can be achieved by arranging their layout to avoid cache misses under profiled behavior.
 The respective [tool](https://github.com/llvm/llvm-project/blob/main/bolt/README.md) is based on LLVM and still under heavy development, and not suitable for all usecases.
-It is generally out of scope for python packaging, because it is too involved.
+It is generally out of scope for Python packaging, because it is too involved.
 However, CPython [added](https://github.com/python/cpython/blob/main/Doc/using/configure.rst#performance-options) experimental support as of 3.12.